What does it mean to be redemptive?

 For example, years ago, I remember thinking how coffee, soccer, and God were all present throughout the world but that in Rwanda, people had lost faith and fun in all three.
 The communities we met with didn’t have much hope in coffee because it had primarily been a means of exploitation, and folks were very leery of the church because of its involvement in the genocide.
 But we saw kids in Bukonya still kicking around a banana leaf soccer ball.

 What if, I thought, we could build a soccer field where people could play together, learn more about sustainable work through coffee, and maybe get to know the God that created this world to be a “dwelling place and not chaos” (Isaiah 45).
 I mentioned the idea to the local pastor, Idelphonse, and Manu Gatare, our agronomist at the time.
-The next thing I knew, more than a hundred people working together to create a field by hand.
+The next thing I knew, more than a hundred people worked side by side to create a field by hand.
 We were able to go from inkling to implementation in a matter of weeks!

 My creativity was set free—and still is—by our work in Rwanda.
 Since then, there have been many times when I was burnt out or couldn’t quite see the vision and direction of where we were going.
 In these moments, a trip to Rwanda always revives me.
 Once, while traveling the country’s mountainous roads, I even had the sense that God was running alongside, cheering us on.